GLHS-AI-Machine-Learning/Learning-Resources/README.md

 # Green Level High School AI & Machine Learning Club

 Hello!
-Here, you can find resources and examples to help you with your club projects.
-There are folders for each topic, where you can find jupyter notebooks with code and explanation.
+In this repository, you can find resources and examples to help you with your club projects.
+There are folders for each topic, where you can find Jupyter notebooks with code and explanations.
 Below, you can also find meeting slides.

 ## Meeting Slides